furkanmtorun/AsyncTaskScheduling/README.md

 > **Here is one real-world examples of microservice architecture:**
 >
-> <a href="https://www.youtube.com/watch?v=7VCYBtx6h4g">In this F1 pitspot, the fastest one which only takes few seconds</a>, every single person works in a single task and does the best for that task!
+> <a href="https://www.youtube.com/watch?v=7VCYBtx6h4g">In this F1 pit spot, the fastest one which only takes few seconds</a>, every single person works in a single task and does the best for that task!
 >
 > ![Real-world example of async programming](https://github.com/furkanmtorun/AsyncTaskScheduling/blob/flask_ui/real_world_microServices_f1.gif?raw=true)